Dandelion Tea for Detoxification

 Anyhow, Thought you might like to know how I use up all of the dandelion greens in my yard.
 I really like this method, because you use everything!
 Here’s what I do:

-• Gather enough dandelion greens to fill the kettle at least half full
+- Gather enough dandelion greens to fill the kettle at least half full (click here to earn about how to identify and gather dandelion greens)

-• Fill kettle with one gallon of water
+- Fill kettle with one gallo of water

 At this point, you have dandelion tea!
 (Technically, this is a “decoction” because you have boiled the leaves in the water.
 A “tea” is made by bringing the water to a boil, turning off the heat source, and steeping the leaves.)